elastic/kibana/src/ui/ui_i18n/README.md

 ## I18n engine

-I18n engine is the platform agnostic abstractions which helps to supply a locale data to UI frameworks and provides methods for the direct translation.
+I18n engine is the platform agnostic abstraction that helps to supply locale data to UI frameworks and provides methods for the direct translation.

 Here is the public API exposed by this engine: